Speech from the throne: Other equivalents

+Monarchies

 Japan

-In Japan, the emperor makes only a short speech of greeting during the National Diet opening ceremony; he does not refer to any government policies, instead allowing the Prime Minister to address political matters, as in the contemporary cases in Sweden and Denmark.
+In Japan, the emperor makes only a short speech of greeting during the National Diet opening ceremony; he does not refer to any government policies, instead allowing the Prime Minister to address political matters.

 Malaysia

 Malaysia also has the same practice, with the Yang di-Pertuan Agong making such an address to the Parliament of Malaysia in joint session during its state opening yearly every March.

+Morocco

+The king addresses parliament at the beginning of its yearly session on the second Friday of October.
+The speech may only be legally binding if it is read before both houses of parliament.

 Netherlands

 In the Netherlands, the speech from the throne is held annually on the third Tuesday in September, which is called Prinsjesdag (Prince's Day).
 Article 65 of the constitution states that "A statement of the policy to be pursued by the Government is given by or on behalf of the King before a joint session of the two Houses of the States General that is held every year on the third Tuesday in September or on such earlier date as may be prescribed by Act of Parliament."

-The monarch travels from Noordeinde Palace by Golden Coach to the Ridderzaal (Hall of Knights) in the Binnenhof of The Hague to read the speech before a joint session of the States General.
+The monarch travels from Noordeinde Palace by coach to the Ridderzaal (Hall of Knights) in the Binnenhof of The Hague to read the speech before a joint session of the States General.
 Following the speech, the president of the joint session calls out 'Long live the King!’ after which the monarch is greeted with three cheers.
 The monarch and his retinue leave and the joint session is declared to be closed.
 The monarch returns to the palace in the coach and, along with other members of the royal house, appears on the palace balcony.
 Following the 1983 revision of the constitution, a parliamentary session changed from lasting a year to lasting for four years.
 As a result, the speech no longer marks the opening of a session of parliament but the start of a new parliamentary year.